 First, let’s get some important exceptions out of the way immediately.

-If you have already invested heavily in training in-house marketing and sales teams, or if your team has accumulated sufficient knowledge and expertise about your product, then the benefits of not outsourcing will outweigh the cost of hiring and training those team members – or further expanding those departments.
+- If you have already invested heavily in training in-house marketing and sales teams, or if your team has accumulated sufficient knowledge and expertise about your product, then the benefits of not outsourcing will outweigh the cost of hiring and training those team members – or further expanding those departments.
 Chances are they are quite well prepared to handle lead generation, which will lead to a pleasant return or investment.
-Just make sure that marketing and sales are well aligned! [ß Link to one of our other blog posts.]
+Just make sure that marketing and sales are well aligned!

 Now that we have cleared things up, let’s explore the case for companies that will see the benefits of outsourcing lead generation surpass the costs of contracting an outside party.